Zobie1776/SolvraScript/README.md

 NovaOS is being built in two major forms:

-NovaLinux (Hybrid Dev Environment)A minimal Arch Linux base with all NovaOS applications layered on top.
+NovaLinux (Hybrid Dev Environment)A minimal Ubuntu Linux base with all NovaOS applications layered on top.
 Best for developers who want to test-drive NovaOS now.

 NovaOS (Standalone ISO)The eventual full custom OS with bootloader, shell, runtime, and apps — no external dependencies.
 Built from scratch and exported as a bootable ISO.